jpype-project/jpype/doc/userguide.rst

 performance reason.

 The only real problem here is making sure Java thread and Python threads cooperate correctly.
-Thankfully, this is pretty easy to to.
+Thankfully, this is pretty easy to.

 Python Threads
 ~~~~~~~~~~~~~~